SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 	` [admin@server ~]$ sudo ./vnc-setup.sh`

 The *vnc-setup.sh* script installs the VNC components.
-After installing the VNC components, you must run the *vnc-user-setup.sh* script.
+After installing the VNC components, you should configure the VNC server for each user.

-#### Step 2: Running the VNC user setup script
+#### Step 2: Configuring VNC server for a user

-The VNC user setup script enables the users to use VNC components and set a VNC password.
-Also, the VNC user setup script creates the *vnc-display-mapping* file that contains the list of users and ports allocated for the users.
+To configure the VNC server, run the *vnc-user-setup.sh* script.
+Each user should run this script to set up VNC components and be able to connect to the Edge device.
+The *vnc-user-setup.sh* script enables the users to use VNC functionality and set a VNC password for the current user.

 1. Run the script *vnc-user-setup.sh*.